lisalb168/Bo_project/README.md

 # Projects
-This folder contains all Springboard course projects, including mini projects and 2 capstone projects.
+This folder contains all Springboard course Mini projects.